julianfl0w/PySociety/GameOfLife/README.md

 #### Input
 1. Receives a message from another human
-2. Gets assigned an outbound human
+2. Gets assigned an outbound human based on homophily
+3. Has 1kB of Sensory memory
+### Processing
+An attention mechanism neural net on all inputs
+### Output
+1. Message to homophilic individual
+2. An address to write long term memory
 3.

 ### Reproduction model - Sexual